MarcG-TUE/model-image/README.md

 ### Module

-- module to integrate in other programs
-  - node.js or browser
+Module to integrate in other programs, node.js or browser based projects.

-  - implement functions to create  DOMParser (from jsdom or native)
+Usage requires to implement some plugin functions to create  DOMParser (from jsdom in node.js or native in a browser)

+Targets svg output or babylon.js 3D output.

+#### Module Interface

+To be described and to be reorganized.

+### Standalone

 - command line, create svg
 - development, watch source file and update svg
 - parametric viewer 2D/3D

-### Standalone

-### Powershell script
+### Powershell scripts

+In `/scripts`, `model-image-convert.ps1` converts json file into svg.

+`convert-to-pdf-chrome.ps1` converts SVG files to pdf files, for example for use in LaTeX.

+Most accurate conversion from svg to pdf seems be by chromium-based browsers.

 ## Author